kost/go-MemoryModule/README.md

 Adjust the source to you needs and good luck!

-Note that you should properly reimplement reintrepret_cast for mingw.
+Note that you should properly reimplement reintrepret_cast for mingw (check loadl.h as I have just quickly made it to compile!).